USS Krishna: Vietnam War

 From 1 December to 22 February 1965 Krishna reactivated USS Kirwin, and on 1 June she was assigned to Service Force, Pacific Fleet.
 Departing Little Creek, she steamed via Pearl Harbor and Guam for duty in the Far East.
 Operating out of Subic Bay, Philippines, she reached the Gulf of Thailand off the coast of South Vietnam 17 September and began duty as support ship for patrol craft of U.S. Coast Guard Squadron One, Division 11 based at An Thoi Naval Base on Phu Quoc Island.
 While the cutters patrolled coastal waters to prevent infiltration of ammunition and supplies to the Viet Cong, Krishna served as a repair facility and fueling station as well as an operations, communications, and command center.
-Later in the year she also provided services for eight Patrol Craft Fast (PCF) boats that arrived to strengthen the coastal surveillance program.
+Later in 1965 she also provided services for eight Patrol Craft Fast (PCF) boats that arrived to strengthen the coastal surveillance program.

 Krishna remained on station until 1 December when she departed for Bangkok, Thailand, arriving 3 December.
 She returned to her various support duties in the Gulf of Thailand 11 December.
-In February Krishna raised and salvaged PCF-4.
-On 30 April, men from Krishna helped extinguish a fire in An Thoi.
-She had a number of distinguished visitors through 1966, including Secretary of the Navy Paul H. Nitze on 15 July.
-On 21 July the landing craft repair ship headed for Sasebo, Japan with a stopover at Kaoshiung, Taiwan on 29 July to provide repair facilities, arriving Sasebo 9 August.
-Krishna departed Sasebo for Vietnam 22 September, arriving in the Gulf of Thailand 7 October to resume her WestPac mission.
-Krishna continued to patrol off the coast of Vietnam through 1966 into 1967.
+In February 1966 Krishna raised and salvaged PCF-4, and continued her duty in 1966 servicing, maintenance and repairing of Patrol Craft Fast (PCF) boats and cutters.
+On 30 April 1967, men from Krishna helped extinguish a fire in An Thoi.
+She had a number of distinguished visitors through 1967, including Secretary of the Navy Paul H. Nitze on 15 July.
+On 21 July the landing craft repair ship headed for Sasebo, Japan with a stopover at Kaoshiung, Taiwan on 29 July to provide repair facilities, arriving Sasebo 9 August 1967.
+Krishna departed Sasebo for Vietnam 22 September, arriving in the Gulf of Thailand 7 October to resume her WestPac mission, still based at An Thoi Naval Base.
+Krishna continued to patrol off the coast of Vietnam, servicing and repairing patrol boats on duty in the Mekong Delta through 1967 until 30 June 1971.

 During the Vietnam War Krishna participated in the following campaigns: